omuomuMG/Anki-Farm-Tycoon/README.md

 # FAQ
 - How can I earn coin?\
-  By sellong animals or animals production (milks or eggs).
+  By selling animals or animal's production (milks or eggs).

-- I do no have enogh money to buy animals and remove a grave.\
+- I do no have enough money to buy animals and remove a grave.\
   It is game over.
-Now I am consindering relief system
+Now I am considering relief system.